MaxLell/LearningSTM32/README.md

 As the name implies this is the classic busy wait blinky LED with a busy wait.
 So this is about putting a value on the digital output of the LED pin.

 ### 02_ButtonPolled
 This is about polling the GPIO Button.
 So this is about capturing the digital in value on the button pin.
+If the button was pulled, enable the LED for a short period of time to then disable it again.

 ### 03_ButtonInterrupt
 Blink the led in response to an external interrupt, which originates from the button.

 ### 04_BlinkyLedTimerInterrupt
-Here the Led is toggled by a timer interrup
+Here the Led is toggled by a timer interrupt after a long button press.
+Also make sure to debounce the Button.

 ### 05_ButtonToBlinkyWithTimerInterrupt
 Blink an LED with a fixed rate (triggered by a timer interrupt).
 A button interrupt changes the rate by which the LED is triggered